GabrielEdradan/HMC-Grad/README.md

 4. Upload your correction key and the images of the answer sheets into the respective input fields.
 The system can handle any number of image inputs.

-5. Download the result you need.
+5. Download the results you need.

 ## License